FastCGI-Archives/fastcgi-archives.github.io/FastCGI_A_High-Performance_Gateway_Interface_FastCGI.md

 For more information about FastCGI, visit the [fastcgi-archives.github.io Web site](https://fastcgi-archives.github.io/).

-**© Copyright 1996 - 2014 Open Market, Rob Saccoccio & others, All rights reserved.
-[Web design](http://www.cosmicsitedesign.com/) by CosmicSiteDesign.com**
+**© Copyright 1996 - 2014 Open Market, Rob Saccoccio & others, All rights reserved.**